Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 One of the most infuriating things about this issue is how deliberately targeted food dyes are.

 Kids’ foods are the most artificially colored.
-Think:
+Think about it.
+It’s all bright blue, pink, purple, neon green.

-Why?
-Because kids like color.
-But here’s the thing: kids also tend to be more sensitive to chemical exposures, and we’re soaking their most impressionable years in synthetic dyes linked to behavior issues.
+Kids like color, there’s no denying that.
+But here’s the thing: kids also tend to be more sensitive to chemical exposures, and we’re soaking their most impressionable years in synthetic dyes linked to serious behavior issues.

 It’s not just poor nutrition, it’s neurotoxicity disguised as fun.